The 20 Best Hereditary Hyperekplexia Doctors in France

 Advanced in Hereditary Hyperekplexia

-Geraldine Picard practices in Lyon, France.
+Geraldine Picard practices practicing medicine in Saint-claude-de-diray, France.
 Ms. Picard is rated as an Advanced expert by MediFind in the treatment of Hereditary Hyperekplexia.
-Her top areas of expertise are Encephalitis, Anti-NMDA Receptor Encephalitis, Paraneoplastic Cerebellar Degeneration, and Cerebellar Degeneration.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Encephalitis, Anti-NMDA Receptor Encephalitis, Paraneoplastic Cerebellar Degeneration, and Isaacs' Syndrome.

 Advanced in Hereditary Hyperekplexia